After getting its hands on Aban’s rig, Shelf Drilling changes its name

 The Deep Driller 7 jack-up rig is of Baker Marine Pacific Class 375 design.
 The rig was built in 2008 and is capable of operating in water depths of up to 375 ft.
 It can accommodate 120 people.

-In an update on Wednesday, the UAE player confirmed that its wholly-owned subsidiary has
+In an update on Wednesday, the UAE player confirmed that its wholly-owned subsidiary had

-completed the purchase and acceptance of this “premium high-spec” jack-up rig.
+completed the purchase of the “premium high-spec” jack-up rig.
 Shelf Drilling also disclosed that the rig has been renamed Shelf Drilling Victory.

 The company is actively working on expanding its fleet of offshore rigs.
 To this end, its subsidiary, Shelf Drilling NorthSea, inked a deal with Noble Corporation in late June to acquire five jack-up rigs.